webkawsar/express-prisma-app/readme.md

 - Where Admin can create, read, update and delete all users.
 - Support users can create, read, update and delete only normal users and
 - Users can create, read, update and delete themselves.
-- Created sign-in, sign-up, verification, forgot password etc.
+- Created sign-in, sign-up, verification, forgot password, etc.
-- Using Cors, express-session and csrf for session management and security.
+- Used Cors, express-session, and csrf for session management and security.

 ### Technologies Used